krusesw/SeniorDesign/13 - User Documentation Game Manual/Manual Pages/manualDescription.md

 <br>

 #### Disclaimer
 VGAI requires recording player inputs for the AI to be able to learn.
-By playing you are agreeing to logging inputs on your W, A, S, D, Spacebar, and Mouse while the game is operating.
+By playing you are agreeing to logging inputs on your W, A, S, D, and Spacebar keys, as well as your mouse movement and clicks while the game is operating.